Jarred-Sumner/react-native-media-clipboard/README.md

 #import <react-native-media-clipboard/MediaClipboard.h>
 ```

-##### Swift bridging header

-If your project does not contain any Swift code, then you need to create a bridging header.

-4. Xcode -> File -> New -> Create an empty .swift file.
-It will prompt you asking if you want to create a bridging header.
-Say yes.

-If your project already has Swift code (or a bridging header), just ignore this step.

-5. [Optional] Add this to your `AppDelegate`:
+4. [Optional] Add this to your `AppDelegate`:

 ```objc
 - (void)applicationDidBecomeActive:(UIApplication *)application {
   [MediaClipboard onApplicationBecomeActive];
 }
 ```

+##### Swift bridging header

+If your project does not contain any Swift code, then you need to create a bridging header – or you'll get a bunch of strange build errors.

+5. Xcode -> File -> New -> Create an empty .swift file.
+It will prompt you asking if you want to create a bridging header.
+Say yes.

+If your project already has Swift code (or a bridging header), just ignore this step.

 This makes sure that the clipboard is in sync if the application went into the background.